CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFeedbackFeedbackData.md

 ```

 ### -ProductSatisfactionScale
-User&apos;s overall satisfaction with the product on a 0-10 scale.
+User&apos;s satisfaction with the product on a 0-10 scale.

 ```yaml
 Type: long